nymea/nymea-wiki/Getting-started.md

 hostname.local:3000

-> Example: if you are using a Raspberry Pi and the [guh-netinstal](https://github.com/guh/guh/wiki/Raspberry-Pi#install-guh-on-debian-jessie-minimal-net-install-system) the hostame will be `guh` [http://guh.local:3000](http://guh.local:3000)
+> Example: if you are using a Raspberry Pi and the [guh-netinstal](https://github.com/guh/guh/wiki/Raspberry-Pi#install-guh-on-debian-jessie-minimal-net-install-system) the host name will be `guh` [http://guh.local:3000](http://guh.local:3000)